Back to Top

 This allowed the City of Wilmington and the Town of Wrightsville Beach to exchange property near the old Galleria Mall.
 The existing ABC store that is presently located on the property in the City of Wilmington will be removed and that property developed by the owner.
 A new ABC Store will be built on the property that is now in Wrightsville Beach.

-HB 15 - Convey State Property to Wrightsville Beach and HB 1004 - Wrightsville Beach Local Act Changes
+House Bill 15 - Convey State Property to Wrightsville Beach and House Bill 1004 - Wrightsville Beach Local Act Changes

 These 2 separate Bills will give the Town of Wrightsville Beach clear title to property located at the end of Salisbury Street adjacent to Johnnie Mercer's Pier and allow the Town to make ADA compliant improvements which will include removing the existing unenclosed gazebo; remodel the existing bathroom facilities for men and women and add changing rooms, outdoor showers and foot rinse facilities; installation of a passive recreation area that will include a sitting area with chairs, benches, swings, and a small play area for children; and adding boardwalks.